Exercise Science Curriculum and Courses

 ESS 101.
 INTRODUCTION TO EXERCISE SCIENCE 4 sh

-This course is an overview of professions in the field of exercise science.
-Career opportunities in exercise science and allied health will be investigated.
-Objectives include describing various aspects of careers, determining requirements for advanced study and learning what the necessary coursework would be for pursuing professions of interest.
+This course is an overview of the many disciplines and sub-disciplines in exercise science including some of the basic concepts within exercise science and health professions will be investigated including requirements for advanced study and appropriate coursework for professions of interest.
 Offered fall and spring.

 ESS 120.
 MEDICAL TERMINOLOGY 2 sh